-Updated on: October 8, 2024
+Updated on: October 9, 2024

 The debate over whether iOS or Android is more secure has been ongoing for years, with much confusion about what sets them apart.
 Both Apple and Google have implemented various security features, but the reality is more complex than simply one being better or safer than the other.

 Many people believe that iOS offers better security because of its closed ecosystem and strict app store policies.
 However, Android has made significant strides in security, and its open-source nature offers flexibility with a variety of security features.
-Ultimately, this means Android devices can be as safe as their iOS counterparts, but require more user vigilance.
+Ultimately, this means Android devices can be as safe as their iOS counterparts, but they require more user vigilance.

 This is where we arrive at the key issue: while both iOS and Android are becoming more secure every day, user behavior remains the biggest risk.
 Downloading risky apps, ignoring security updates, and granting excessive permissions can expose your data.